ariard/lightning-rfc/12-offer-encoding.md

 Invoice Requests are a request for an invoice; the human-readable prefix for invoices is `lnr`.

-These can be spontaneous, such as a refund or exchange withdrawal, or in response to an offer (usually via an `onion_message` `invoice_request` field).

 ## TLV Fields for `invoice_request`

 1. tlvs: `invoice_request`